 This solution may be particularly interesting to banks and other companies specializing in money transfers, mobile payments, etc. Inaudible sound waves can be used not only for exchange of data between two phones but also between other devices, for instance, a mobile phone and a payment terminal.

 To create a mobile application that delivers near-field device-to-device communication by leveraging the existing hardware to encode the messages in acoustic waves in the ultrasonic range.
 The project is still a work in progress and is currently developed only for iOS.

 NFC technology has been around for several years now but still hasn't received wide recognition nor did it get into large-volume production.
 Mobile industry leaders still can't agree on a single universal format for the protocol of near field communication.
 Moreover, while manufacturers of Android smartphones support this technology, Apple has been steadily ignoring it.

 The current situation of almost no progress in the NFC direction calls for a way out.
-The main advantage of the ultrasound approach is that it works with almost every phone.
+The main advantage of the ultrasound data transfer approach is that it works with almost every phone.
 It only requires a speaker, a microphone, and a relatively modern processor, powerful enough to perform all necessary calculations.
 Virtually all smartphones sold today would be compatible with this technology.
 NFC technology, on the other hand, requires a special chip to be included in the hardware.

 2. Communication between devices running different OS

 Again, since data transferring between devices does not require any extra equipment and is implemented on the software level, this technology can be used to exchange info between phones with different operating systems, e.g. iOS, Android, BlackBerry, Windows Phone, etc. This is particularly relevant today, during a time of increasing mobile platform differentiation and growing demand for cross-platform communication.